Claudiomics/multinational-retail-data-centralisation-project/README.md

 Developing methods to extract data from many different sources was a challenge to me, but one I learned a great deal from.

-To not reveal senstive information I developed the **read_db_creds** and **init_db_engine** methods to be able to utilise the sensitive information stored in YAML files and be able to create an engine.
+I developed the **read_db_creds** and **init_db_engine** methods to be able to utilise the sensitive information stored in YAML files and be able to create an engine.
 As read_db_creds returns a dictionary, the init_db_engine uses this method to extract the relevant information and assemble the string in the correct order before creating an engine and connecting to SQAlchemy.
 This was used in conjunction with a YAML file containing the credentials to connect to an AWS RDS database.

 To retrieve the data stored in the RDS, firstly I developed the **list_db_tables** method to list the names of the 'public' tables within so you can specify which table to extract data from when retrieving it.
 This method originally returned a tuple, so required a list comprehension to return only the first element of each tuple in the **list_of_tables** variable.
 The result of this **list_db_tables** method was used to get the user data table name and retrieve the data using the **read_rds_table** method which uses pandas to convert and return the table into a dataframe.